Checking Posture during Pregnancy

 Check your posture during pregnancy throughout the day by:

-• pulling in your abdominal muscles – think “belly button to the backbone”
+• pulling in your abdominal muscles - think “belly button to back bone”

 • pulling your shoulders back and straightening your spine